AkhilXavier95/portfolio/markdown/coffee-with-use-effect.md

 tags: ["React", "Development", "Philosophy"]
 ---

-There’s something truly comforting about my morning ritual of making coffee at home.
-The sound of water boiling, the swirl of tea leaves and spices, the rich aroma slowly filling the kitchen. it’s a little moment of calm before the day begins.
-Funny enough, it reminds me of React Hooks both take something familiar and make it smoother, more intuitive, and a bit more magical every time
+There’s something incredibly grounding about my morning ritual, brewing a cup of coffee.
+The water boils, the aroma builds, and for a few quiet minutes, everything slows down.
+It’s a small pause before the chaos of the day begins.

+And weirdly enough, it always makes me think of React Hooks.
+Both take something simple and familiar.
+Through a bit of process and patience turn it into something smooth, intuitive, and kind of magical.

 ## useState: The Coffee Powder Base

-Making coffee starts with the basics coffee powder and hot water. useState is the same: it holds your local state, simple and essential.
+Every great cup starts with the basics — coffee powder and hot water.
+That’s your useState: simple, local, and essential.

 ```jsx
 const [coffeeReady, setCoffeeReady] = useState(false);
 ```

+It’s the foundation.
+Everything else builds on top of it.

 ## useEffect: The Brewing Process

-Watching your coffee brew is all about timing, letting the coffee dissolve and reach the perfect strength. useEffect handles timing and side effects in your components, just like brewing coffee patiently.
+Brewing coffee is all about timing.
+You can’t rush it.
+You watch it slowly darken, waiting for that perfect strength.

+That’s useEffect for me.
+It handles the timing and side effects, making sure everything reacts at just the right moment.

 ```js
 function CoffeeTimer() {